What does this AWS Solution do?

 AWS WAF Security Automations solution architecture

-Manual IP lists (E): This component creates two specific AWS WAF rules that allow you to manually insert IP addresses that you want to block (blacklist) or allow (whitelist).
+Manual IP lists (A and B): This component creates two specific AWS WAF rules that allow you to manually insert IP addresses that you want to block (blacklist) or allow (whitelist).

 AWS WAF Security Automations reference implementation